Path-Check/safeplaces-dct-app/CONTRIBUTING.md

 - Provide a meaningful title and description to your PR, as shown in the above image.
 - Provide Issue ID on PR description to link/close the issue upon PR merged.
+- If you are changing visuals, please provide screenshots so the PR reviewer can see what you've done without running it in the app.

 ## Helpful resources on Git